-Table 4.6: Annual estimates of winter steelhead in the early (upstream - downstream) and late (upstream only) periods as well as total upstream escapement to the Dungeness River between Feb 1 and June 15.
+Table 4.6: Annual estimates of winter steelhead in the early (upstream - downstream) and late (upstream only) periods Would it be better to move this text to sentence above???) well as total upstream escapement to the Dungeness River between Feb 1 and June 15.